Does ChatGPT Have Ads? ChatGPT Ads Rollout Status in 2026

 | Early-mid May 2026 | Penetration sits around 0.42% of responses; consumer brands (Pottery Barn, Lenovo, Shutterstock) begin appearing alongside B2B SaaS |

 The gap between “ads ship” and “ads appear at meaningful rates” was about eight weeks.
-OpenAI built up advertiser inventory before turning on visibility, which is the opposite of the usual launch-with-a-splash playbook.
+OpenAI built up advertiser inventory before turning on visibility, which is the opposite of the usual launch-with-a-splash playbook and the defining pattern of the ChatGPT ads rollout.
 The pricing also flipped from CPM to CPC inside the first quarter, which tells you the fixed-rate auction wasn’t clearing inventory.

 The numbers behind the speed are loud.
 The Next Web reports OpenAI projecting $2.5 billion in 2026 ad revenue, $11 billion by 2027, and $100 billion by 2030.
 IntuitionLabs’ deck analysis puts advertising at $112 billion of non-subscription revenue from free-tier users over five years, with $46 billion in 2030 alone.

 Worth pairing those numbers with an outside view.
 Evercore ISI’s Mark Mahaney published research in January 2026 projecting ChatGPT advertising as a $25 billion annual business by 2030, roughly a quarter of OpenAI’s internal number but still meaningful.
-The gap between the two forecasts is mostly about whether per-response ad rates climb toward Google’s classic SERP rate (1.05%) or stay in the 0.2-0.5% band the data suggests.
+The gap between the two forecasts is mostly about whether per-response ad rates climb toward Google’s classic SERP rate (1.05%) or stay in the lower 0.2-0.5% band measured so far.

 What ChatGPT ads look like today